killer-r2d2/gulp_starterproject_2021/README.md

 1. Build the html structure for all sites/elements.
 2. Implement the css for mobile.
-3. Implement the css for desctop.
+3. Implement the css for desktop.
 4. Implement javascript.
 5. Organize the Hosting.
 6. Done.

 At point 2, I realized that my approach took too much time.
-I started the implementing of desctop and mobile version at the same time.
-So, I had not to edit everything twice.
+I started the implementing of desktop and mobile version at the same time.
+That way I had not to edit everything twice.
-To start with javaScript was hard, it had been a while that we used it in school.
+To start with javaScript was hard, it had been a while that we used it at school.
-I was able to refresh it at the free coding sesssions with my classmades (thanks dudes).
+I was able to refresh it at the free coding sessions with my classmates (thanks dudes).
-Till the first school day after the holidays, I was on the right track.
+Until the first school day after holidays, I was on the right track.
-On the remaining 4 school days I was able to get some important inputs, thanks to Killian for his patience.
+On the remaining four school days I was able to get some important inputs, thanks to Killian for his patience.

 Today is the 28.08.2020, 12:26pm.
-I am not finished with everything, but I have done my best and I'm proud of my work.
-During this time I've learnd a lot, Applying the school's knowledge to a project was a very good experience.
+I haven't finished everything, but I have done my best and I'm proud of my work.
+During this time I've learned a lot, applying the school's knowledge to a project was a very good experience.
 It gave me more confidence with the different languages and technologies.
 I really enjoyed working on this project, it confirmed that I enjoy realizing designs/things.
 When I think back to the time when I started my education (Web Integrator 2019), until now, I have been taught an enormous amount of knowledge.
-Sometimes i feel like a Flowerpot that is filled with soil, and someone waters it, but the soil can no longer absorb water and needs time to soak up the water (does that make sence?).
+Sometimes I feel like a Flowerpot that is filled with soil, and someone waters it, but the soil can no longer absorb water and needs time to soak it up (does that make any sense?).

 Anyway, I will continue to follow the path as a web developer in the future, because it feels right.

 PS: Thanks to:
 - All teachers of Web Professionals
-- My girlfriend Michaela for kicking me in my ass
+- My girlfriend Michaela for kicking my ass
-- My classmades
+- My classmates
 - My family
+- The Mosaix crew
 - And all other supporters I've forgot